Petroc Trelawny

 blue line

-A proud Cornishman, Petroc’s early career includes broadcasting in Hong Kong, being part of the launch team for Classic FM and London News Radio, and working as a presenter for RTE in Ireland.
-He writes for newspapers and magazines including the London Evening Standard and the Spectator.
-He is President of the Lennox Berkeley Society, Luton Music and the Three Spires Singers and a trustee of BZAM – a charity supporting the work of the Zimbabwe Academy of Music in Bulawayo.
-As well as concerts and opera he loves travel, food and wine, cinema, books and theatre.
+Raised in west Cornwall, his early career includes broadcasting in Hong Kong for the British Forces Broadcasting Service, being part of the launch team for Classic FM and London News Radio, presenting breakfast on BBC Radio Manchester and working as a presenter for RTE in Ireland.
+He is President of the Lennox Berkeley Society, Luton Music and the Three Spires Singers.
+As well as classical music he loves books, travel, food and wine, cinema and theatre.
+He is a Trustee of the Hall for Cornwall, Truro.